knative/eventing/sample/github/README.md

 ## Granting permissions

-Because the `github` EventSource needs to create a `Service.serving.knative.dev` and call the Kubernetes watch API on events, you'll need to provision a special ServiceAccount with the necessary permissions.
+Because the `github` EventSource needs to create a `Service.serving.knative.dev`, you'll need to provision a special ServiceAccount with the necessary permissions.

-The `eventing/samples/github-events/auth.yaml` file provisions a service account, creates a role which can create Service in the `default` namespace and can view all Kubernetes resources.
+The `eventing/samples/github-events/auth.yaml` file provisions a service account, and creates a role which can create a Knative Service in the `default` namespace.
 In a production environment, you might want to limit the access of this service account to only specific namespaces.

 ```shell
 kubectl apply -f eventing/samples/github-events/auth.yaml